 - Combination Skin: Dry patches in one area and oily patches in another mean combination skin.
 Exfoliating two or three times a week should work well for this skin type.
 Take note of more sensitive areas and adjust your schedule accordingly.

 There are so many options when it comes to exfoliating your skin!
 Every product is different, so make sure you understand what you're using to determine the proper frequency for your skin.

-Face scrubs that are formulated with natural microcrystals are designed to gently cleanse your skin, slough away dead cells, and remove the dirt that gets trapped deep inside your pores.
+- Gentle, Fine-Grain Scrubs: Face scrubs that are formulated with natural micro crystals are designed to gently cleanse your skin, slough away dead cells and remove the dirt that gets trapped deep inside your pores.
 The finer granules are easier on the delicate skin of your face and neck, making them safe to use on a regular basis that suits your unique skin type.
-Brightening Exfoliating Scrub is a great choice for every skin type, with natural alumina to remove layers of grime, plus Dragonfruit to smooth and clarify for a deep clean.
+A brightening face scrub is a great choice for every skin type, with natural alumina to remove layers of grime, plus Dragonfruit to smoothe and clarify for a deep clean.

-Products made with larger granules are excellent for targeting large patches of dry, flaky skin.
-However, rougher scrubs can damage your complexion, resulting in irritation and a breakdown of the skin's protective moisture barriers.
-Save these products for other areas of your body that can stand up to a good scrubbing, such as your arms, legs, and feet.
-It's still important to learn how to exfoliate every area of your body for cleaner, healthier, and smoother skin from head to toe.
+- Rough, Coarse-Grain Scrubs: Products made with larger granules are excellent for targeting large patches of dry, flaky skin.
+However, rougher scrubs can cause damage to your complexion, resulting in irritation and a breakdown of the skin's protective moisture barriers.
+Save these products for other areas of your body that can stand up to a good scrubbing, such as your arms, legs and feet.
+It's still important to learn how to exfoliate every area of your body for cleaner, healthier and smoother skin from head to toe.